 Why is this review important?

 Depression is one of the most common mental disorders, estimated to affect 350 million people worldwide.
 Antidepressant medication tends to be given as a first treatment for people with major depression.
-Antidepressants are however only effective in about two out of three people.
-Effective alternative medications to treat depression are needed.
-A new group of medications is called ‘glutamate receptor modulators’.
+These drugs are however only effective in about one in four people at one year.
+Effective alternative medications to treat depression are needed, especially for rapid treatment.
+A new group of medications is called ‘glutamate receptor modulators’, which act on the glutamergic system.
 This group includes the medicine ketamine.
 In this review we examined the evidence for glutamate receptor modulators, including ketamine, as a treatment for depression.

 Who will be interested in this review?